picas-fr/about-composer/README.md

     require_once 'root-package/vendor/composer/autoload.php';

+that's it!

-The root package and their dependencies can (MUST ?) use the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) ruleset to construct their filesystem architecture.
-It's of autoloading method the most commonly used, based on the [SplClassLoader](https://gist.github.com/jwage/221634).
+The root package and its dependencies can (MUST ?) use the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) ruleset to construct their filesystem architecture.
+It's the autoloading method the most commonly used in PHP, based on the [SplClassLoader](https://gist.github.com/jwage/221634).

 To define your own package loading rules, write in your "composer.json":